Easy chocolate peanut butter banana smoothie made with just 7 ingredients. A healthy chunky monkey smoothie that everyone will enjoy!

 If you wake up with a morning sweet tooth, a chocolate smoothie is a great way to curb that sweet craving without digging into a bowl of sugary cereal or pancakes that won’t fill you up with the protein that you need!

-Once you figure out the science of how to make a smoothie, it changes everything!
+Once you figure out the science of how to make a smoothie taste delicious, it changes everything!

-Smoothies make a great filling breakfast, or an alternative to digging into that bag of cookies as a late night treat.
+Smoothies make a great filling breakfast, or an alternative something sweet for your nighttime cravings.

-This recipe is a spin off of my peanut butter banana smoothie, but with cocoa powder and mini chocolate chips throw in for a delicious chocolate twist.
+This recipe is inspired by my peanut butter banana smoothie, but with cocoa powder and mini chocolate chips throw in for a delicious chocolate twist.

 Ingredients to make a chocolate peanut butter banana smoothie